A reader needs to access an inactive email account.

 When you head to the website for your email client, you will almost always see an option near the window for the password for “Forgot my password” or “Can’t remember my password.”

-For example, when you click “Trouble signing in” on a Yahoo account, you can enter the email address, or your recovery email address and phone number.
+For example, when you click “Forgot Password” on a Yahoo account, you can have a code sent to an alternate email or to your phone.

 The trick is that you’ll need to have set up proper recovery information for the account as well kept your recovery email address and phone number current.
 Some accounts will also ask for security questions or other means of verifications.